KrishaPatel17/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-Simple rock,paper,scissors game.
+Simple rock, paper, scissors game.
 When using code please write in lowercase letters only.
 If you see any issues please tell me, otherwise thank you for playing!

 To-do:
 - Find how to hide players choices inn multiplayer.